Jeff Altman, The Big Game Hunter, and his views on the job market.

 What I write is not designed to be political or critical; they are my observations and sense of where we are and where we are going.

-The U.S. Department of Labor said the economy added 223,000 jobs last month and the unemployment rate in the US is now 5.4%.
-Over the year, the unemployment rate and the number of unemployed persons were down by 0.8 percentage point and 1.1 million, respectively.
+The U.S. Department of Labor said the economy added 280,000 jobs last month and the unemployment rate in the US is now 5.5%.
+Economists believe that increase in unemployment was caused by a return of discouraged workers to making an effort to finding work.

 Do many of you see evidence of a slowdown in hiring (except in oil and gas) or are things growing?